David Kennard: Senior Producer, Director, Writer

 Todd Ruppert, Executive Producer

-R. Todd Ruppert is the Founder and CEO of RUPPERT International, Inc. a firm with diversified interests globally in various fields.
+R. Todd Ruppert is the Founder and CEO of Ruppert International, Inc. a firm with diversified interests globally in various fields including disruptive technologies, financial services, education, publishing, arts and entertainment, and youth development.

-Todd is a venture partner with Greenspring Associates, a US based venture capital firm with $3.0 billion under management.
-He is a founding board member of the Duke of Edinburgh’s Award in the US and a global ambassador of the International Award.
-Todd is also president of the board of London’s Royal Parks Foundation (USA) and board member of the Rock & Roll Hall of Fame.
+Todd is a venture partner with Greenspring Associates, a US based venture capital firm with over $4.0 billion under management.
+He is the chairman of several firms, board president of London’s Royal Parks Foundation (USA) and board member of the Rock & Roll Hall of Fame.
+He was a founding board member of the Duke of Edinburgh’s Award in the US and a global ambassador of the International Award.

 Todd is also executive producer of three documentary films – A Year in Burgundy, A Year in Champagne and A Year in Port.
-He is co-producer of Happy Days - the Musical, which recently toured in the UK.
+He was co-producer of Happy Days - the Musical, which toured in the UK.